While NFL plays title games, world waits on Tom Brady | Times Leader

 But TB12sports deleted its tweet, and Brady’s agent, Don Yee, said the three-time NFL MVP would be the only person to accurately express his future.

-Brady informed Buccaneers general manager Jason Licht he , according to two people who spoke to the AP on condition of anonymity because of the private nature of the conversations.
+Brady informed Buccaneers general manager Jason Licht he has not made a decision, according to two people who spoke to the AP on condition of anonymity because of the private nature of the conversations.

 Brady’s father, Tom Brady, Sr., told multiple reporters that his son hasn’t made a firm decision yet.